progrium/go-extpoints/README.md

 }
 ```

+## Why the `extpoints` subpackage?

+There are number of reasons this turned out to be a very elegant solution.

+First, since we force the convention of a subpackage called `extpoints`, it makes it very easy to identify a package as having extension points from looking at the project tree.
+You then know where to look to find the interfaces that are exposed as extension points.

+Second, third-party packages have a well known package to import for registering.
+Whether you have extension points for a library package or a command with just a `main` package, there's always a definite `extpoints` package there to import.

+It also makes it clearer in your code when you're using extension points.
+You have to explicitly import the package, then call `extpoints.<ExtensionPoint>` when using them.
+This helps identify where extension points actually hook into your program.

+Lastly, it produces its own GoDoc page.
+Extension points are designed to use existing Go documentation infrastructure.
+But in such a way that gives them their own namespace.
+Your extension point APIs are different than regular APIs.
+They're not APIs to call, but APIs to implement, specifically to extend your package.
+They're the "back office" APIs of your package.

-## Laying the Groundwork
+## Groundwork for Dynamic Extensions

-Although this only seems to allow for compile-time extensibility, this is already quite a win.
+Although this only seems to allow for compile-time extensibility, this itself is quite a win.
 It means power users can build and compile in their own extensions that live outside your repository.

 However, it also lays the groundwork for other dynamic extensions.
 I've used this model to wrap extension points for components in embedded scripting languages, as hook scripts, as remote plugin daemons via RPC, or all of the above implemented as components themselves!